enze-chen/enze-chen.github.io/projects.markdown

 ### Broader areas

-- <span style="font-weight:500">Course development</span>.
+- <span style="font-weight:500">Curriculum development</span>.
-This can take a variety of forms, either developing a new course, revamping an existing course, or creating separate learning modules.
+This can take a variety of forms, either developing a new course, revamping existing content, or creating separate learning modules.
 I am particularly interested in ideas that enhance _accessibility_ and/or _scalability_.

 - <span style="font-weight:500">Curriculum support</span>.